pewpewitsatiger/hello-world/README.md

 # hello-world
 i dunno
-im allergic to pine nuts and the full spectrum of human emtions
+im allergic to walnuts and the full spectrum of human emtions